Home Blog Page 2

 0

-Even in a wheelchair, Patric Young is a hulking presence.
+Even in a wheelchair, former Florida basketball star Patric Young is a hulking presence.

 His ripped torso fronts a 250-pound, 6-foot-9-inch frame that once dominated Southeastern Conference basketball opponents as a two-time All-SEC forward and Defensive Player of the Year at the University of Florida before signing with the New Orleans Pelicans and eventually competing professionally in Europe.